Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Discussion

-We have accomplished this initiative in two main stages: Firstly, we have investigated the performance of our brute-force, heuristic, and trivial mappers with low-depth quantum circuits which admit nonlinear interaction graphs.
-Two particular sequences of non-nearest neighbor two-qubit gate additions were considered, both of which highlight the inherent limitations of the heuristic mapping algorithm that we devised.
-The manner in which nonlinear edges are added to the circuit (i.e. depth-first or breadth-first), as well as the sheer amount of nonlinear edges utilized, both were found to play a role in our greedy heuristic's calculated success rate.
-These two observations are evidenced from an analysis of \cref{nonlinear-seq1-results}c and \cref{nonlinear-seq1-results}e: although our heuristic mapper performs better than the trivial mapping for most of the depth-first edge additions (Sequence I), we see that the performance is \textit{not much better}, implying that our heuristic can tolerate a relatively low amount of interaction-graph nonlinearity, in the case of the number of qubits in the interaction graph being relatively high.
-This observation comes as no surprise, seeing as the algorithm was designed to accommodate linear interaction graphs.
-Furthermore, for two interaction graphs with the same number of nonlinear edges, it was found that our heuristic mapper's performance largely depends on the particular manner in which the nonlinear interaction-graph edges are distributed.
-We verified that this fact is reinforced for deeper algorithms by running simulations with larger-depth interaction graphs of the same form as described in \cref{sequences-graphs}.
+Two main stages of our work have led us to novel results about the behavior of simple HQAAs: Firstly, we have investigated the performance of our BFAA, HQAA, and TAA with low-depth quantum circuits which admit cycle-like IGs.
+Two particular edge-addition sequences were considered, both of which highlight the inherent limitations of the HQAA that we devised, albeit in different ways.
+The topological-graph properties of the cycle-like edges added to the circuit (i.e. depth-first or breadth-first edge assignments), as well as the sheer amount of cycle-like edges utilized, both were found to play a role in our HQAA's calculated success rate.
+These two observations are evidenced from an analysis of \cref{fig7}c and \cref{fig7}e: although our HQAA performs better than the TAA solution for most of the depth-first edge additions (Sequence I), we see that the performance is \textit{not much better}, implying that our HQAA can tolerate a relatively low amount of interaction-graph cyclicity, in the case of the number of qubits in the IG being relatively high.
+This observation comes as no surprise, seeing as the algorithm was designed to accommodate path-like IGs.
+Furthermore, for two IGs with the same number of cycle-like edges, it was found that our HQAA's performance depends on the particular manner in which the cycle-like interaction-graph edges are distributed.
+We verified that this fact is reinforced for deeper algorithms by running simulations with larger-depth IGs of the same form as described in \cref{fig6}.
+More specifically, Sequence I and Sequence II differ from each other due to their \textit{vertex centrality}.
+When looked at from this perspective, it is unsurprising that our HQAA, tailored to take into account vertex centrality, performs better for IGs that additionally exhibit .
+What is in fact novel about these results is \textit{how quickly} the performance of our HQAA falls off in comparison to another, topologically-inequivalent IG, and also in comparison to our approximate upper- and lower-bounds, provided by the BFAA and TAA.
+This falloff demonstrates that a topological-graph dependency is exhibited for our particular assignment strategy employed.